Nocturnal (The Black Dahlia Murder album)

 Nocturnal is the third studio album by American melodic death metal band the Black Dahlia Murder.
 It was released through Metal Blade Records on September 18, 2007, and is the band's first album to feature bassist Bart Williams, who replaced Dave Lock, and drummer Shannon Lucas.
 It is also the last album to feature longtime guitarist John Kempainen.
+It is widely regarded by fans and critics as the band's magnum opus.